If you don’t see your question answered among these, please email us at:

 A: No. The Multi-Connection Bonus is earned only when playing a card, not after using an action.

-Q: In Aquarius, are you allowed to pass on your turn?
+Q: In Aquarius or Seven Dragons, are you allowed to pass on your turn?

 If you do, do you have to discard a card instead of playing?

-A: Yes.
+A: Yes, you are allowed to pass.
 You might have no other choice during the earliest stages of the game.
-You are not required to discard if you pass.
+No, you are not required to discard if you pass.
 Your hand size will simply increase.